privacybydesign/pbdf-website/pages/en/issuance-big.md

  * medical specialism

 These personal attributes are obtained from the BIG-register.
-The correctness of the attributes is the register's responsability.
+The correctness of the attributes is the register's responsibility.
 The foundation does not check them.

 As first step of this issuance process you disclose your name, date of